 - What kinds of techniques and technologies emerge in these dialogues?

 - What can be located and/or what can be (re)imagined in our research and practices to provoke new modes of performance and perception?

-We invite contributions (from researchers and practitioners) who explore the limits of what can be captured as well as the range of modes of captures.
+Contributions were invited from researchers and practitioners who explore the limits of what can be captured as well as the range of modes of captures.
 These may take the form of paper presentations, workshops, informal performances or online presentations.